Curated OER

 Hear vs. Listen

-In this English grammar worksheet, students differentiate between the usage of the words "hear" and "listen."
+In this English grammar learning exercise, students differentiate between the usage of the words "hear" and "listen."
 Students complete 17 fill in the blank and 4 short answer questions using the correct word where...

 Curated OER